testflows/TestFlows-WebSite/source/handbook/index.md

 # Semi-Automated And Manual Tests

-Tests can be semi-automated and include one or more manual steps or be fully manual.
+Tests can be semi-automated and include one or more manual steps, or be fully manual.

 > **{% attention %}** It is often common to use [input() function] to prompt